flarum/docs/docs/extend/update-2_0.md

       'example_at' => 'datetime',
   ];
   ```
+* When changing columns in migrations, you must always include the entirety of the column definition.
+For example, if you are changing a nullable column from `string` to `text`, you must include the `->nullable()` method in the new column definition.
+You will have to update your migrations accordingly. (https://laravel.com/docs/11.x/upgrade#modifying-columns)

-For more details, see both the [Laravel 9](https://laravel.com/docs/9.x/upgrade) and [Laravel 10](https://laravel.com/docs/10.x/upgrade) upgrade guides.
+For more details, see the [Laravel 9](https://laravel.com/docs/9.x/upgrade), [Laravel 10](https://laravel.com/docs/10.x/upgrade) and [Laravel 11](https://laravel.com/docs/11.x/upgrade) upgrade guides.

 #### Flysystem (updated from 1.x to 3.x)